 - 12.0.1 Forest operators who conduct silviculture work on their disposition shall report the details of all work completed in the previous year annually into ARIS no later than May 15.
 The required information is outlined in the ARIS Industry Operations Manual.
 Information shall be submitted in accordance with all requirements of the manual and associated policy directives. - 12.0.2 Alberta may require additional reporting for forest management activities such as thinning, herbicide, pesticide spraying, or fertilization.
 Alberta shall consult with the company on the appropriate format of such reports.
-Reporting of herbicide projects are as per Alberta requirements. - 12.0.3 Reports based on the 2006-04 directive shall be submitted to Alberta once per month or at agreed to intervals.
-As built harvest area maps shall be submitted as per section 3.3.
+Reporting of herbicide projects are as per Alberta requirements. - 12.0.3 Reports based on the 2006-04 directive shall be submitted to Alberta once per month or at agreed to intervals. - 12.0.4 The company shall submit an as built plan to Alberta at an agreed upon time or by November 1 each year that includes digital shape files or other approved digital format of harvest boundaries, road location, and added watercourse crossings from the previous year's harvest.
+The as built shall include opening number, block number, block area, skid clearance date and any amendments made as per section 3.5.5. - 12.0.5 Quota Holders are to provide, annually, the FMA holder with as built block shapes as well as deleted and deferred polygons either directly or through Alberta.